ajhollowayvrm/pepval/README.md

 #Running PepVal
 PepVal will do different things based on what it is given as input. *These commands must be run while inside the folder where PepVal is contained.
 However, the path to the files or directory being validated can be anywhere.*
+Also, make sure to run pepval *as superuser*!
   1. ./pepval [options] scriptname.py --> This will run PepVal in the specified file(s).
   2. ./pepval [options] ../directoryname --> This will run PepVal on every file in the selected directory. *NOTE: There is a weird bug with PyDocStyle where an error occasionally occurs dealing with bad functions.*